rackerlabs/docs-rackspace-federation/doc/attribmapping-basics/rscloud-mapping.rst

 Permissions by groups example - Dedicated Hosting
 -------------------------------------------------

-The following shows provides a complex example of an |amp| for Dedicated
+The following code shows a complex example of an |amp| for Dedicated
 Hosting:

 .. code:: yaml